Berkeley-MDes/tdf-fa23-ankurkela/README.md

+# Weekly Report #4 - Wrapping Project 1

+## That's a Wrap!

+This week, I wrapped up Project 1.
+Last week, I showcased my final video to the class and recieved feedback on my design process and presentation.
+Overall, many classmates enjoyed the presentation and highlighted that I did well in communicating my entire process from inspiration to final concept.
+Primarily, my classmates hoped I could print the 3D model and compare the physical product to the outlined design specifications as there is a lot to learn when handing off from digital design to physical print.

+I spent time over the weekend compiling my final report and adding a few speculations on how computational design could be relevant to industry with fast-changing customer needs.
+One example I mentioned was how it can be applied to the automotive industry.
+For example, consumers are growing to expect a responsive driving experience.
+It would be interesting to see cars thats physical components are more dynamic wherein they can optimize their position depending on the speed or mode of the car.

+## Next on the Menu...

+For the second project, we are exploring 'The Digital Ecosystem'.
+This is an opportunity to use microcontrollers to manipulate or functionalize a physical product or experience.
+This will involve a back-and-forth process of setting up the hardware components and programming specific instructions in software.
+I am excited to explore this space as it is very new but seems to have a lot of interesting applications.
+Specifically, I would love to explore the IoT spcae and explore ways to add intelligence to ordinary physical products that can be responsive to human communication via voice, touch, or vision.

+To begin, I set up my photon device by connecting it to my laptop.
+I followed the instructions provided to update the device and connect it to my home network.
+Next, I will look to get it connected to the Berkeley IoT ecosystem in order to work on the device on campus.
+See a few images of my process below.

 # Weekly Report #3 - Building a 3D Toiletry Holder

 FYI - check out my 3D printed stand which I forgot to share in the last update.